page_title_detailed

 Who gets olaparib

-Olaparib is approved for use in people who test positive for a BRCA1 or BRCA2 gene mutation inherited from a parent.
-It is now FDA approved for both high-risk early-stage and metastatic breast cancers that are HER2-negative.
+Olaparib is approved for use in people who test positive for an inherited BRCA1 or BRCA2 gene mutation.
+It is FDA approved for both high-risk early-stage and metastatic breast cancers that are HER2-negative.
 The cancer can be either hormone receptor-positive or triple-negative.

 quote_style_1